JankaGramofonomanka/idris-compiler-tools/README.md

 ### The parser is broken

 The parser of the LNG language is broken.
-Whenever a function or variable identifier is prefixed by a keyword, the tokenizer will interpret the prefix as a keyword, and thus the program won't parse.
+Whenever a function or variable identifier contains a keyword as a prefix, the tokenizer will interpret the prefix as a keyword, and thus the program won't parse.
 For example, the instruction
 ```